umberto-fontanazza/onpress/README.md

 https://www.wpclipart.com/computer/keyboard_keys/

 ### todo
-- elements must be added to the window with the proper size
 - animate adding elements to the window and removal
 - add special keys which are different on Windows and Mac Os

-### bugs
-- images with unusual aspect ratio, cause blank spaces between shown keys to appear

-### problems
-- init of KeyDisplayer never finishes execution because of window.mainloop(), a separate start() method should be created to avoid this problem
+- transparency must be added to label elements